idinwoodie/dotfile-management-for-humans/README.md

 ---

 <p align="center">
-🎉 A simplified explanation for a popular dotfile management workflow! 🎉
+🎉 A simplified explanation of a popular dotfile management workflow! 🎉
 </p>

 ---